chstan/arpes/docs/arpes.plotting.fermi_edge.md

 out=None, norm=None,**kwargs)\*\*

 > Plots the results of a fit of some lmfit model to some data.
 >
 > We introspect the model to determine which attributes we should plot,
 > as well as their uncertainties :param data: The data, this should be
-> of type DataArray\<lmfit.model.ModelResult\> :param title: :param ax:
+> of type DataArray&lt;lmfit.model.ModelResult&gt; :param title: :param
-> :param out: :param norm: :param kwargs: :return:
+> ax: :param out: :param norm: :param kwargs: :return: